microsoft/BotBuilder-Samples/MigrationV3V4/Node/V4V3-user-state-adapter-sample-bot/README.md

-# Save user and conversation data
+# V4 to V3 user state adapter sample

 This sample demonstrates how to use v3 user state from a v4 bot (read, write & delete) The bot maintains conversation state to track and direct the conversation and ask the user questions.